-Sexual orientation refers to one’s sexual and romantic attraction.
+Sexual orientation refers to one’s sexual attraction.
 The term “sexual preference” is misleading because it implies that this attraction is a choice rather than an intrinsic personal characteristic.
 Sexual orientation is not necessarily the same as sexual behavior.

 It is important to note that some women who have sex with other women, sometimes exclusively, may not call themselves lesbians.

-This common abbreviation stands for “Gay, Lesbian, Bisexual, Transgendered, Transsexual, 2-spirited, Intersexed, Queer/Questioning and Allies.”
-Sometimes people use more or fewer letters or a different combination, but the intent is usually to use an inclusive term for anyone with a non-mainstream sexual orientation or gender identity.
+This common abbreviation stands for “Lesbian, Gay, Bisexual, Transgender, Transsexual, 2-spirited, Intersex, Queer/Questioning and Allies.”
+Sometimes people use more or fewer letters or a different combination, but the intent is usually to use an inclusive term for anyone with diverse sexual orientation or gender identity.